 Please email Bainbridgeyouthchoir@gmail.com for more information about scheduling an audition.

 For more information about the Youth Choir, visit their website: Bainbridge Youth Choir

 We will be auditioning for the Fall 2019 session on Monday evening, September 9, between 5 pm and 6:15 pm, immediately before the first rehearsal of the Fall 2019 session.

 Bainbridge Island 98110

-For information about the audition process and membership in the Chorale, or to apply for an audition, appointment, go to the Audition page, e-mail email@example.com, or call 206-780-2467.
+For information about the audition process and membership in the Chorale, go to the Audition page, e-mail email@example.com, or call 206-780-2467.